imagen2/imagen_databank/README.rst

   Remove identifying data and convert PSC1 to PSC2 in FU3 onsets files.

 ``psc``
-  Update FU3 Dawba codes from token tables maitained on the Delosis_ serevr.
+  Update FU3 Dawba codes from token tables maintained on the Delosis_ serevr.

 ``psytools``
   Download Psytools data as CSV files from the Delosis_ server.